brewgator/lightning-node-tools/README.md

 - `telegram-alerts.sh`: Main monitoring script
 - `.env`: Your private configuration (not tracked by git)
 - `.env.example`: Template configuration file
-- `~/lightning-monitor/last_state.json`: Stores previous state for comparison
+- `data/last_state.json`: Stores previous state for comparison
-- `~/lightning-monitor/last_uptime.txt`: Tracks server uptime for reboot detection
+- `data/last_uptime.txt`: Tracks server uptime for reboot detection

 ## Troubleshooting

 - Ensure your Lightning node is running and `lncli` commands work
 - Verify your `.env` file has correct bot token and chat ID
-- Check that the `~/lightning-monitor` directory exists
+- Check that the `data` directory exists
 - Test the Telegram bot by sending a manual message first